amaanm/ng-basic-calendar/README.md

     - `title` which sets the displayed text in the calendar for that event.
     - `classes` is passed to the [ngClass](https://docs.angularjs.org/api/ng/directive/ngClass) directive for the event.
 Use this to customize your events.
 - `order-by` is passed directly to the [orderBy](https://docs.angularjs.org/api/ng/filter/orderBy) Angular filter for each calendar day.
+- `filter` is passed directly to the [filter](https://docs.angularjs.org/api/ng/filter/filter) Angular filter for each calendar day.

 ## Todo
 - Clean up tests